kodekrash/wikipedia.org-xmldump-mongodb/README.md

 Environment
 -----------

-GNU/Linux
+* GNU/Linux
-PHP 5.4 + (with mbstring, simplexml, mongodb extensions) MongoDB 2.2 +
+* PHP 5.4 + (with mbstring, simplexml, mongodb extensions)
+* MongoDB 2.2 +

 Notes
 -----

 * This script is designed to run on the command line - not a web browser
-* enwiki download is approximately 9.5GB compressed and will require another (approx.) 45GB of storage for the database - a total of approximately 55GB
+* enwiki download is approximately 9.5GB compressed and will require another (approx.) 45GB of storage for the database - a total of approximately 55GB.
+* This script reads the compressed file.
 * Import process required approximately 4 hours on a well configured quad core with 4GB of memory.

 Howto